The Best Inland Marine Insurance Companies for 2026

 Financial Strength

-Travelers is America’s largest insurer for businesses, and with such a strong position in the market, it boasts deep financial resources and excellent ratings from the major credit agencies.
-AM Best gives Travelers an A++ (Superior) rating, while Moody’s and Standard & Poor’s rate Travelers with excellent Aa2 and AA grades, respectively.
+Travelers is one of America’s largest insurers for businesses, and with such a strong position in the market, it boasts deep financial resources and excellent ratings from the major credit agencies.
+AM Best gives Travelers an A++ (Superior) rating as of 2026, while Standard & Poor’s rates Travelers with an excellent AA grade.
+While Travelers often scores lower in JD Power customer satisfaction studies, its market share is strong, accounting for approximately 5% of the total U.S. commercial lines market.

 Reporting Claims

 Travelers has excellent tools for reporting and managing claims that are superior to many competitors in the market.
 Travelers has a 24/7 claims line, a mobile app, and an online self-service portal.
 The latter allows users to report claims and check on their status, in addition to managing other parts of your inland marine policy.
-In addition to these tools, Travelers advertises its strong expertise in construction, fine art and jewelry, renewable energy, transportation and logistics, and specialty and heavy equipment to help businesses in those industries resolve claims quickly and fairly.
+Beyond these tools, Travelers utilizes its deep expertise in construction, fine art and jewelry, renewable energy, and transportation and logistics to help businesses in those industries resolve claims quickly and fairly.
+This specialized industry knowledge is a hallmark of their commercial claim service, ensuring that complex equipment or transit losses are handled by professionals familiar with the niche requirements of each sector.

 Premiums & Deductibles